icaruso21/Insect-Phenology-Forecaster/Complete Intro.md

 Development rates can be reasonably approximated by how many heat units an insect accumulates.
 The rate of development each day is determined by the number of degrees by which temperatures exceed T<sub>0</sub>, which is referred to as **degree days**.
 The insect reaches adulthood once it acquires a sufficient number of degree day heat units, which is referred to as the **growing degree days required** (G, °C).

 Developmental traits (T<sub>0</sub> and G) have been estimated for many insect populations by raising them in laboratories at a range of temperatures.
-Here we use a compilation of development traits for XXXX populations of XXXX species to predict phenological timing.
+Here we use a compilation of development traits for 1493 observations of 682 species to predict phenological timing.
 We provide two ways of exploring insect phenology:

  - *Phenophase heatmap*- A colorized map displaying insect development across the United States for the selected species.
 The accumulated degree days to which the colors correspond are scaled based on each species' G (displayed in the map legend).
 	 - User controls: